What is an SMTP Server?

 What is the port for SMTP?

 SMTP traditionally uses TCP port 25 for communication between mail servers.
-However, mail clients generally use specific "submission" ports for sending emails—typically port 587—the standard port for email submission over TLS.
+However, mail clients generally use specific "submission" ports for sending emails—typically port 587, the standard port for email submission over TLS.

 How does message transfer work in SMTP?

-Message transfer in SMTP involves a series of commands and responses that occur between an email client and the server.
 After the initial HELO (or EHLO for Extended SMTP) command, the client sends the MAIL FROM command to specify the sender's email address, followed by RCPT TO to specify the recipient's address.
 Then, the DATA command begins the transfer of the email content.
 Once the message is completed, the QUIT command ends the SMTP conversation.

 What is an SMTP service?